-The Bizung School of Music & Dance is located in Tamale, Northern Region, Ghana, hometown of Mohammed Alidu, who has played percussion with the Playing For Change Band.
+The Bizung School of Music & Dance is located in Tamale, Northern Region, Ghana, hometown of Mohammed Alidu, who has been performing with the Playing For Change Band since 2009.
 Alidu is a descendant of a long line of talking drum chiefs known as the "Bizung" that have lived in the area for more than 1,000 years.
 In his family's honor, this place of inspiration has aptly been named the Bizung School of Music and Dance.

 The school offers music and dance classes that are rooted in the traditional style of Northern Ghana.
 Children have a safe and nurturing environment in which to learn, as well as opportunities to share their cultural and musical traditions with other children around the world.